-The Council's Land Contamination Officer has reviewed the application and has raised no objections subject to the imposition of conditions on any consent granted to provide a contamination assessment given the conclusions from previous uses on the site.
-Subject to the imposition of this condition it is considered that the scheme would be compliant with Paragraphs 120 and 121 of the NPPF.
+Although the Council's Land Contamination Officer has not commented on this application, they had advised that the previous application (reference 17/00020/FUL) would be acceptable subject to the imposition of conditions in relation to land contamination due to the previous uses on the site.
+It is therefore considered necessary to attach such conditions should planning permission be granted.
+Subject to the imposition appropriate conditions it is considered that the scheme would be compliant with Paragraphs 120 and 121 of the NPPF.